 Of his activity over the next decade little is known.
 He likely engaged mostly in writing & the instruction of new believers.

 Origen understood the threat being posed by Gnosticism.
 He also knew when Gnosticism finally disappeared, another error would rise to replace it.
 The only way to deal with the sure coming waves of heretical challenge was to provide tools for believers to use to study & understand the Bible.
 To that end he produced the Hexapla, an early form of what we know today as a Parallel Bible.
 The Hexapla had the original Hebrew text of the OT, a Greek, transliteration & several other Grk translations.
 All arranged in 6 parallel columns.
-One of these Grk tran;lsations he found in a jar in the city of Jericho.
+One of these Greek translations he found in a jar in the city of Jericho.
 This was a massive undertaking and required 28 years to complete.
 The Hexapla obviously became an important part of the development of the NT canon & helped shape scriptural translation.
 Unfortunately it was lost.
 It was so massive modern scholars doubt anyone ever copied it entirely.
-We know of it’s existence because only portions of it exist, and of course, it’s referenced in several comments by contemporary Christians.
+We know of its existence because portions of it exist, and it’s referenced in several comments by contemporary Christians.

 Origen might rightly be called the 1st Bible scholar who analyzed the Scriptures on 3 levels: the literal, the moral, and the allegorical.
 As Origen himself put it, “For just as man consists of body, soul, and spirit, so in the same way does Scripture.”
 In truth, Origen preferred the allegorical because it allowed for more spiritual interpretations.
-There were many passages he considered impossible to read literally.
+There were many passages he considered impossible to understand literally.

 Origen’s method of allegorical interpretation became the standard for Bible study of later church ages, and would end up leading people pretty far astray.

 Origen’s main work, was De Principiis = On First Principles.
 It was the first systematic exposition of Christian theology ever written.
 He created a distinctly Christian philosophy by synthesizing Greek techniques of analysis with Biblical texts.
-Add to these 2 massive works of the Hexapla & De Principiis, his homilies & commentaries, and it’s clear how he kept 7 secretaries busy and caused the later church father Jerome to say in frustrated admiration, “Has anyone read everything Origen wrote?”
+Add to these the 2 massive works of the Hexapla & De Principiis, his homilies & commentaries, and it’s clear how he kept 7 secretaries busy and caused the later church father Jerome to say in frustrated admiration, “Has anyone read everything Origen wrote?”

 While what we’ve looked at so far makes Origen out to be a pretty solid guy, he wasn’t without warts.
 In fact, one of the later Church Councils will go so far as to label Origen a heretic.

-But hang on – as we’ll see, those councils weren’t always the most unbiased and righteous courts of discernment.
+But hang on; as we’ll see, those councils weren’t always the most unbiased and righteous courts of discernment.
 Far from it!

-Now, while there is certainly some deep allegory to some of Scripture, the vast majority of the Biblical text ought to be understood literally.
+While there is certainly some deep allegory to some of Scripture, the vast majority of the Biblical text ought to be understood literally.
 But those who followed Origen took his idea of allegory too far and made allegory the main interpretive method for all of Scripture.
 This methodology of Bible study held sway for hundreds of years & ended up countering the very thing Origen had set out to do – make the Bible accessible to all believers.
 For in the allegorical method of interpretation, only those educated in the often esoteric symbols of the Allegoricalists can rightly interpret & understand the Word of God.

 Another thing that Origen did which had a negative effect on the Church was his fanatical dedication to self-denial.
-Origen was so anxious to present himself as holy to God he engaged in practices that were surely aberrant.
+Origen was so anxious to present himself to God as holy he engaged in practices that were surely aberrant.
 It was this fastidious devotion to asceticism that encouraged the monastic movement of later times.
 He denied himself sleep, engaged in extreme fasting, & went barefoot.

 There’s one aspect of Origen’s asceticism that bears recounting because modern students of church history often hear only a partial story.
 A fuller report is warranted as it illustrates how more knowledge on a subject often sheds a very different light on the how & why of things the ancients did.